hardlynoticeable/toycal/README.md

 # Toy Cal

-A simple, proof-of-concept Calendar and Contact MCP (Model Context Protocol) server written in PHP.
+A simple, MCP (Model Context Protocol) Calendar Server written in PHP.
+You can run it locally or on nearly any hosting service.

 This project provides a set of backend tools that can be used by an AI assistant to manage a simple calendar and contact list.